wildtruc/winestarter/README.md

 ----------

 ## Testing configurator UI
-Configurator can do more than the default config file, but doesn't change it except for last dedicated line.
+Configurator can do more than the default config file, but doesn't change it except for dedicated configurator needed line.

 to test type:
 ```sh
 	make -F Makefile.testing
 ```

-It will produce the needed example config files and dirs in `~/.winestarter/configs`: FFXIV, LOL, STEAM.
-Note taht that STEAM was fully installed and configured by thescript on my desktop. then just type in a terminal:
+The makefile will produce the needed example config files and dirs in `~/.winestarter/configs`: FFXIV, LOL, STEAM. then just type in a terminal:
 ```sh
 	winestarter_conf
 ```

 `winestarter_conf` will procduce many codes lines in the terminal at this point slowing it, this is intentional for my debug purpose.
 It wont in final release.

+### Experienced
+Note that STEAM was fully installed and configured by the basic script on my desktop.

 ## Special thanks
 To all the community and contributors of **WineHQ** that make the world goes round and made this work possible.